 At that moment, in my mind, I could hear a female voice making announcements on the PA system, then the final bell ringing (7 throughout the day), and I could see the crowds of kids emerging from school, many boarding one of the parked yellow school buses lined up in two rows, paralleling the covered walkway.
 And then there were those, like me, who drove to school.
 I could see them emerging from between the buses and fanning out into the parking lot.
 As I stood there preparing to take this picture with my iPhone, I could see the ghost of my former self walking between the cars in the filled to capacity parking lot, headed to my car, books in hand, fumbling for my keys.
 Like my fellow teenagers, I was in an upbeat mode.
 It was the best time of day, because, of course, I was leaving.

 I wasn’t a particularly good student in school; in fact, I was pretty bad, owing to a lack of focus and my social life taking priority over my academic one.
 A typical teenage male problem it seems.
-I can’t say I have a lot of great memories from that year attending KHS, only that it was a significant memory—9 months worth—of my teenage years.
+I can’t say I have a lot of great memories from that year attending KHS, only that it was a significant part—9 months worth—of my teenage years.
 What really makes this picture and the related memories so wistful is how it reminds me of that unique time in my life.
 I was a teenage boy who’d recently gotten his learners permit and a new car—a 1982 black Ford EXP.
-Not exactly a posh set of wheels, but a nice new car that I racked up, much to my dad’s chagrin, a lot of mileage riding around looking for friends and things to do.
+Not exactly a cool sports car set of wheels, but a nice new car nonetheless that I racked up, much to my dad’s chagrin, a lot of mileage riding around looking for friends and things to do.
 My dad was shocked at how many miles I could put on a car in a year.
-It was the pre-cellphone era, so targets had to be hunted not quickly acquired via text message.
+It was the pre-cellphone era, so targets had to be hunted down, not quickly acquired via text message.

 A car begins a whole new phase in a teenager’s life.
 My parents were easy going and forgiving and so naturally, being a self absorbed kid, I took full advantage of that and spent a lot of time on the roads and hanging with friends.
 My grades suffered.
 The most significant friendship I made from my year at KHS was with an easy going guy named Joe Smith.
 Yes…that’s his actual name.
 From Joe’s friendship, I connected with a whole new group of friends and had my first serious girlfriend.
 It was the best of times, it could be the worse of times, it was a time of growth, a time maturing and trying to find my way.